Sakshisaraswat/get_results/README.md

 ######Requirements
 + Requires Python Environment set up, (duh). :unamused:
-+ Currently, script is made to run on Android, see `master` branch in future for working in Windows, Linux, and OS X.
++ This branch hosts script made to run on Android, see `master` branch for working in Windows, Linux, and OS X.
 + Requires internet connection to download results.
 Option 2 and 3 *(Read [Instructions](#instructions) in `main.py`)* do not require internet if result has been downloaded previously.
 + Requires an Attendance Excel file to access student name, faculty number and enrolment number.